LucaFilipozzi/mod_auth_override/README.md

 by [mod_auth_cas][2].

-**PLEASE NOTE** that a recent version of [mod_auth_cas][2] is required for 'Require cas-attribute' functionality: specificall, one that supports the 'CASAuthoritative' directive.
+**PLEASE NOTE** that a recent version of [mod_auth_cas][2] is required for 'Require cas-attribute' functionality: specifically, one that supports the 'CASAuthoritative' directive.

 Patches providing rpm or deb packaging welcome.